Course Work Taken Elsewhere

 Program ReactivationStudents who have failed to attempt course work for at least one semester within an academic year without filing a Leave of Absence form will have their POST (Program of Study) expired.
 Returning undergraduates will be required to meet with their department advisor and complete and sign a POST Reactivation form before registration will be permitted.
 Graduate students who wish to return will be governed by applicable university policies, including the continuous enrollment requirement.

-Residence RequirementA minimum of 64 units toward the bachelor’s degree must be earned in residence at USC.
-A minimum of 80 units toward a bachelor’s degree in Architecture must be earned in residence at USC.
-For students in Engineering’s “3-2” Program, at least 48 units must be earned in residence at USC.
+Residence RequirementA minimum of 64 units toward the bachelor’s degree must be earned in residence at USC, with the following exceptions: Students earning a bachelor’s degree in architecture must earn 80 units in residence; students in engineering’s “3-2” Program must earn at least 48 units in residence.

 Academically disqualified students must meet with an academic review counselor for advisement and forms for departmental preapproval rather than using the request for exception to residency form.